moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Land_Sector_Dataset_Description.md

 Forest Loss contains 03 subdirectories:

-### 4.3.1 Hansen Global Forest Change
+### 4.3.1 Hansen Global Forest Change:

 This directory contains 04 principal subdirectories(d**atamask, gain, lossy year and tree cover**).
 In these directories are geotiff tiles with the names implying the interest

-### 4.3.2 Intact Forest Landscapes
+### 4.3.2 Intact Forest Landscapes:

 This directory contains zips and geojson files for Intact forst lanscapes.
 The notation of the files carry the year of recording.

-### 4.3.3 Terra i Forest Loss
+### 4.3.3 Terra i Forest Loss:

 It contains the terra i forest loss data for the country Uganda.

 ## 4.4 Land Use

 This directory contains Global Food Security-Support Analysis Data.
 The subdirectories contain tiled files with GFSAD Global Crop Land Crop Extent data.
-These files notations contain the year as well as the regions of interest which are: Africa( GFSAD30AFCE_2015_resampledTiles), Australia-New_Zealand-China-Mongolia( GFSAD30AUNZCNMOCE_2015_resampledTiles), Europe-Centra_Asia-Russia-Middle_East( GFSAD30EUCEARUMECE_2015_resampledTiles), North America( GFSAD30NACE_2010_resampledTiles), South America( GFSAD30SACE_2015_resampledTiles) and Southeast-and-Northeast Asia( GFSAD30SEACE_2015_resampledTiles).
+These files notations contain the year as well as the regions of interest which are:
+- Africa( GFSAD30AFCE_2015_resampledTiles),
+- Australia-New_Zealand-China-Mongolia( GFSAD30AUNZCNMOCE_2015_resampledTiles),
+- Europe-Centra_Asia-Russia-Middle_East( GFSAD30EUCEARUMECE_2015_resampledTiles),
+- North America( GFSAD30NACE_2010_resampledTiles),
+- South America( GFSAD30SACE_2015_resampledTiles) and
+- Southeast-and-Northeast Asia( GFSAD30SEACE_2015_resampledTiles).

 # 5. Soil